renesugar/k_elda_archive/docs/_CloudProviders.md

 ### Floating IPs

-Creating a floating IP is slightly unintuitive.
-Unless there are already droplets running, the floating IP tab under "Networking" doesn't allow users to create floating IPs.
-However, [this link](https://cloud.digitalocean.com/networking/floating_ips/datacenter) can be used to reserve IPs for a specific datacenter.
-If that link breaks, floating IPs can always be created by creating a droplet, _then_ assigning it a new floating IP.
-The floating IP will still be reserved for use after the associated droplet is removed.
+Unless there are already droplets running, DigitalOcean doesn't allow users to create floating IPs under the "Networking" tab on their website.
+Instead, [this link](https://cloud.digitalocean.com/networking/floating_ips/datacenter) can be used to reserve IPs that Quilt can then assign to droplets.

-Note that DigitalOcean charges a small hourly fee for floating IPs that have been reserved, but are not associated with a droplet.

 ## Google Compute Engine